nikkipruitt182/Argument-Parser/README.md

 ### Documentation

 We also created documentation for our project using Javadoc.
-All classes, including expections, are covered in the documentation, as well as the enumeration we created for the argument data type.
+All classes, including exceptions, are covered in the documentation, as well as the enumeration we created for the argument data type.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Documentation.png "Documentation Overview")